troiwill/troiwill.github.io/_pages/about.md

 I am a Computer Science Postdoctoral Fellow in the [RAAS Lab](https://www.raaslab.org) at the University of Maryland, College Park.

-My **research interest** bridges robot (sensor) perception, planning, navigation, uncertainty, and concepts from the field of quality management.
+My **research interest** bridges robot (sensor) perception, planning, decision-making, navigation, uncertainty, and concepts from the field of quality management.

 My **long-term goal** is to build teams of robotic systems (agents) that can: